-Strong 365’s Youth Leaders guide strategy and content for the project and help create a welcoming, safe community by sharing their stories of finding strength through struggle.
+Strong 365’s Leadership Board members guide strategy and content for the project and help create a welcoming, safe community by sharing their stories of finding strength through struggle.
 This team is the engine and inspiration behind our efforts to connect young people to the support and treatment they deserve.

 Bay Area native Brandon Chuang is a graduate student in Clinical Psychology at UC Berkeley pursuing his PhD.
 His research interests involve understanding the neural and behavioral mechanisms of social cognition and emotion.
 In addition to serving on the National Youth Leadership Board for Strong 365, Brandon uses his personal experience with psychosis as an volunteer educator and advocate with San Francisco NAMI.
 Brandon has spoken to local and national audiences about his personal story and his research.

 Andrew Echeguren grew up in San Francisco, describing his upbringing as “all-American; happy go lucky.”
 He experienced psychosis as a high schooler, and after an initial hospitalization, received treatment at UCSF’s early intervention program.
 After finding recovery, Andrew went on to graduate in Spanish Literature at Occidental College, and recently began a career in communications at WCG in San Francisco.

 Andrew’s story has been featured on PBS Newshour, and he has spoken about his experience at local and national conferences.
 He wants young people to know that they are not alone, and that support is available.